-Following on from our Social Work interview format, the Deep Trouble Podcast places artists, writers, celebrities and public figures in the hands of an expert as they undergo therapeutic techniques based upon the principles of Acceptance and Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT) and Socratic Questioning.
+Following on from our Social Work interview format, Deep Trouble places artists, writers, celebrities and public figures in the hands of an expert as they undergo therapeutic techniques based upon the principles of Acceptance and Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT) and Socratic Questioning.
 These interviews delve deep into the psychological underpinnings of the guests in an attempt to find the signs, events, meanings and narratives that have informed their public, creative and private lives.

 The Vandemonian War – Dr Nick Brodie (Hardie Grant Books)

 The past isn’t dead, it isn’t even the past – William Faulkner

 In this interview, Dr Nick Brodie is in conversation about his new book The Vandemonian War; a revisionist history that details the secret war waged by the British Empire against the Aboriginal Tasmanians.
 Dr Brodie’s book is a refutation of the myth that the war was simply a bloody frontier feud between pastoralists and Aboriginal tribes, and instead seeks to elucidate the concerted military campaign perpetrated by the British government that drove the Aboriginal tribes off of their native land and to the very brink of extinction.
 Dr Brodie also discusses how misperceptions and misrepresentation of the past inform the Australian nationalist identity today.

 Salt Blood – Associate Professor Michael Adams (winner of the 2017 Calibre Essay prize, Australian Book Review).

 There are no words that fit grief.
 Nothing we can say.
 We do not want to be told everything is all right.
 It is not. – Patrick Holland, ‘Silent Plains’ (2014)